xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 ```
 Results in the scale `$ = [4/3 'My perfect fourth', 2/1 'octave']`.

-Labels are included in the `.scl` export of the [CLI](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/cli.md).
+Labels are included in the `.scl` export of the [CLI](cli.md).

-It is up to a user interface to interprete labels.
-Scale Workshop displays labels in a tuning table next to the scale data and in an on-screen keyboard.
+It is up to a user interface to interpret labels.
+Scale Workshop displays labels in a tuning table next to the scale data and on an on-screen keyboard.

 Scales are intended to repeat from the last interval in the scale (a.k.a. *equave*), so a user interface would use the label of `2/1` for `1/1`, `1/2` or `4/1` too.